fullcode100/java-toolkit/test-harness-tools/src/main/doc/index.md

 responses from a single microservice directly to its input message.
 * ``DELAY_BEFORE_ASYNC_REQUEST_SEQUENCE_VERIFY``: this delay slightly longer,
 a base to test interactions with several microservices, but no external operations.
-This applies whene there are no test execution environment operations, or the target environment is _inception_.
+This applies when there are no test execution environment operations, or the target environment is _inception_.
-* ``DELAY_FOR_SSH``: this is a longer delay base for tests with real execution environement operations through SSH.
+* ``DELAY_FOR_SSH``: this is a longer delay base for tests with real execution environment operations through SSH.

-When writing your test, you may find out that the tested process is infact longer than the time base.
+When writing your test, you may find out that the tested process is in  fact longer than the time base.
 This is not a problem, because these three time bases are only there to define base test delays.
 If your test is longer, you may use the [java.time.Duration](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/time/Duration.html)
  API to specify any suitable delay.
 You may for example state that in your test case the